 For 24 years, the Center has served as an incubator and an accelerator for numerous public service projects at the law school.
 The projects include clinics (Children and Youth Law Clinic, Community Economic Development & Design Clinic, Community Lawyering Clinic, Environmental Justice Clinic, Health Law Clinic, Social Enterprise Clinic), programs (Dartmouth College Ethics Institute Internship Program, Professional Responsibility and Ethics Program, Street Law Program, and Joint College of Arts & Sciences Program on Law, Public Policy, and Ethics), summer colloquia (UM Environmental Justice, Policy, & Science Consortium), and documentary films (Oral History & Documentary Film Project).
 The Oral History & Documentary Film Project compiles oral history archives and produces film documentaries to preserve the cultural and social history of low- and moderate-income communities of color in South Florida.
 Since 2010, the project has produced five films documenting the history of Coconut Grove Village West, public school segregation in Miami-Dade County, and environmental injustice in the City of Miami.

-The Center operates three programs: the Historic Black Church Program, and Legal Profession Roundtable Program, and the Community Equity, Innovation, and Resource Lab.
+The Center operates three programs: the Historic Black Church Program, the Legal Profession Roundtable Program, and the Community Equity, Innovation, and Resource Lab.
 The Programs collaborate with schools across the University of Miami as well as the Florida bar and bench; anti-poverty, civil rights, environmental, and public health organizations; and faith-based groups, nonprofit corporations, and civic and neighborhood associations.